tim-one/startie/README.md

 ## API

 The primary files are `permute.py` and `permute.js`.
-Each supplies one function, `permute(score)`. which takes a dict mapping names (Unicode strings) to scores (ints), and returns a "randomly permuted" list of names (the score dict's keys).
+Each supplies one function, `permute(score)`. which takes a dict (Python. or Object in Node) mapping names (Unicode strings) to scores (ints), and returns a "randomly permuted" list of names (the score dict's keys).

 ## Other